School Visits and Writing Workshops

 In Writers' Workshop, I give students writing prompts and guidance as they work, and invite them to read what they've written.
 I don't critique individual pieces, but I do give suggestions for how to keep exploring what they've got on the page.
 My goal is not a finished product but an exciting experience of the process.
 I can focus on poetry, fiction, journal, or playwriting, depending on the age of the writers.
 WWs are done in small groups.
 Both programs require other teachers to be in attendance.

-I do three one-hour sessions per day or two one-hours and two half-hours to accommodate the youngest children.
-For more information, go to visitingauthors.com.
+I do three one-hour sessions per day or two one-hour and two half-hours to accommodate the youngest children.
+For more information, email me.

 I don't encourage or judge writing competitions because I feel they create more negative than positive writing experience.
 By its nature writing is generous and individual, not competitive.
 Books have to compete in the marketplace, but writers are NOT competing.
 We're part of the great circle of readers and writers, all of whom have something to contribute.